SModelS/smodels/docs/manual/source/Decomposition.rst

 * a LHE file

 (see :doc:`Basic Input <BasicInput>`).
-The same decomposition method is applied for both formats: the :ref:`decomposition <decomp>`.
+The same the :ref:`decomposition <decomp>` method is applied for both formats.
 This is possible by making use of the :ref:`LHE-reader <lhereader>` which translates the information of the LHE file into a similar form as the information of the SLHA file.
-Therefore, the decomposition process will be described for an SLHA file.
+Since the decomposition procedure is similar for both types of files it will be described for an SLHA file.

 .. _decomp: